 One of the main factors that make SR821 so dangerous is the high volume of traffic.
 The Florida road is a major thoroughfare for commuters and commercial trucks, and it can become congested during peak travel times.
 The heavy traffic can increase the risk of injury accidents, particularly during periods of heavy rain or inclement weather.

 Another factor that contributes to the danger of SR821 is the high-speed limits.
 The posted speed limit is typically 70-75 mph, which can make it difficult for drivers to react to sudden changes in traffic patterns or obstacles in the roadway.

 US Route 441

-Miami, Florida Deadly Car Accident Lawyer
+Miami, Florida Car Accident Lawyer

-If you or a loved one received serious injuries in a car crash, or if you lost a loved one to an automobile accident, it is important to take your case to a car accident lawyer.
+If you or a loved one received serious injuries in a car crash or lost a loved one to an automobile accident, it is important to take your case to a car accident lawyer.
 Miami personal injury lawyer and motor vehicle accident attorney Prosper Shaked represents injured victims and their families in lawsuits to recover compensation for their car accident claims.